-CHA offers free Family Planning services in several primary care and women's health sites across our health care network.
+CHA offers Sexual and Reproductive Health services in several primary care and women's health sites across our health care network.
 This includes locations in Cambridge, Everett, Revere, and Somerville, MA.

-You do not need to be a CHA patient to access Family Planning services at any of our sites.
+You do not need to be a CHA patient to access Sexual and Reproductive Health services at any of our sites.

 Reproductive Health Counseling

 One-on-one services provide expert health information in a safe, confidential manner.
 People can come to us to discuss a wide range of reproductive health issues, from birth control to HIV/AIDS counseling and testing, in many Boston-area locations.